JC3/MiscUserScripts/eHarmony/README.md

 Scripts that are here:

 - **eharmony-message-count.user.js** - Adds message count to browser tab title and also plays a sound when new messages arrive.
+- **eharmony-message-count-nosound.user.js** - Same as above but no sounds.

 To install: